Written by: Gael Gilliland

 But every experience that made you who you are today, is worth sharing and remembering.

-Why do you need to start writing your story today?
+So why do you need to start writing our story today?
+Well…

 1. You will forget